 How to use the YouTube Money Calculator

-2. Select the most appropriate niche of the YouTube video (or YouTube channel) from the dropdown menu (I.e. what is the video/channel about).
+- Select the most appropriate niche of the YouTube video (or YouTube channel) from the dropdown menu (I.e., what is the video/channel about).

-3. Switch the “Video Length” toggle to the on position if the video is longer than 8 minutes (or the average video length on the channel is generally longer than 8 minutes) if not, then leave the toggle in the off position.
+- Switch the “Video Length” toggle to the on position if the video is longer than 8 minutes (or the average video length on the channel is generally longer than 8 minutes).
+If not, then leave the toggle in the off position.

-4. From the “Audience Location” dropdown, select the location where the majority of the viewers are based (I.e. if 50%+ of the viewers are in the US, then select the first option).
+- From the “Audience Location” dropdown, select the location where most of the viewers are based (I.e., if 50%+ of the viewers are in the US, then select the first option).

-Note: If you would like to see the earning potential of a channel/video you have not yet created, you can add the information to the fields with your intended audience for an estimate.
+Note: If you want to see the earning potential of a channel/video you have not yet created, you can add the information to the fields with your intended audience for an estimate.

 YouTube Money Calculator